-One marine mammal sighting was obtained by USS GETTYSBURG MMOs during the FIREX.
-The sighting occurred during a break between the 1st and 2nd round of firing and was estimated to be approximately 68 yds from the vessel.
+Because inert ordnance was used in this IMPASS event, there was no potential for exposure of marine mammals and sea turtles to explosives.
+One sea turtle sighting was obtained by USS THE SULLIVANS MMOs during the FIREX.
+The sighting occurred during RHIB recovery of a malfunctioning IMPASS buoy and was estimated to be approximately 60 yds from the vessel.
 The sighting was very brief, and no unusual behavior was observed.
 The area was monitored for 30 minutes, but the animal was not seen again and was assumed to have moved out of the area.
-Since the animal was not seen for 30 minutes within the 70 yd mitigation zone, the 2nd round of firing commenced.
+Since the animal was not seen for 30 minutes within the 70 yd mitigation zone, the 2nd round of firing was able to commence.
+The 2nd round of firing commenced approximately 45 minutes after the animal was sighted (15 minutes after the mitigation zone requirements were met).
 No additional marine mammal or sea turtle sightings were obtained within the mitigation zones (within 600 yds of the detonation site or within 70 yds of the vessel) during the FIREX.

-Due to the fact that no marine mammals or sea turtles were observed within the mitigation zones 30 minutes prior to or while gunfire occurred, there is no data to suggest that any animals were exposed to the event.
+Due to the fact that no marine mammals or sea turtles were observed within the mitigation zones 30 minutes prior to or while gunfire occurred, there is no data to suggest that any animals were exposed to inert ordnance during the event.